Herbert, Saskatchewan: Recreation

 Herbert has a skating rink and a curling rink, a swimming pool, a number of ball diamonds, and a gym within the school.

 Herbert is also home to the Herbert Stampede, a Canadian Cowboys Association approved Rodeo.
 Herbert Stampede was the CCA's 2008 and 2014 Rodeo of the year.
-The Herbert Stampede also features the very popular Wild Cow Race and The Wild West Parade.
+The Herbert Stampede features a Wild Cow Race and The Wild West Parade.

 Amenities

-Herbert also has a Highway Inn Restaurant, CO-OP store, a pharmacy, a hospital/nursing home, a senior home, a public library, thrift store, a car wash, and a post office.